Reducing Herpes Risk: How to Reduce Your Risk of Spreading or Getting Genital Herpes

 6) Low-stress Lifestyle: Many believe that stress increases the occurrence of herpes outbreaks.
 Stress may also decrease your auto-immune defenses.
 So if you and your partner both avoid stress, you should theoretically lower your risk of having outbreaks and being potentially infectious – as well as lowering your risk of “catching” this or another virus from other people.

-There are so many things that you can do to help lower the potential risk of transmitting HSV2 to your partner.
+There are so many things that you can do to help lower the potential risk of transmitting HSV-1 or HSV-2 to your partner.
 Depending on your particular situation, your risk might be higher – or lower.

-Bottom line – is that you CAN significantly reduce your risk of transmitting HSV2 to your partner, even when you are having no outbreaks.
+Bottom line – is that you CAN significantly reduce your risk of transmitting HSV-1 or HSV-2 to your partner, even when you are having no outbreaks.
 If you take all of these precautions, you might, in fact, be a safer partner than someone who has not been tested recently for STD’s and is taking no particular precautions.
 Just using a condom, for instance, does not guarantee against the spread of many STD’s, including herpes.
-Since most people have not taken an HSV-2 type specific blood test at least 12-16 weeks after their last sexual partner, they might possibly be carrying and spreading the HSV2 virus without their knowledge, and may display no particular symptoms.
+Since most people have not taken a type specific blood test at least 12-16 weeks after their last sexual partner, they might possibly be carrying and spreading the HSV2 virus without their knowledge, and may display no particular symptoms.

 For more information, we recommend that you check out our Herpes Links and Information Page.